Online Public Relations Degrees

 What is a Public Relations Degree?

 Public relations (PR) is a branch of marketing and communications.
-As such, a PR degree would include both marketing and communications concepts.
-Students should learn how craft stories to sell services and products.
+As such, a PR degree covers both marketing and communications concepts.
+As a student, you would learn how to tell stories in order to sell services and products.
 Or, to improve the brand of a company.
-Leaning about different types of media may also be part of the course work.
-Students might also learn how to conduct research, create and run campaigns as well as analyze the results.
+As part of the course work, for instance, you may learn about different types of media.
+Similarly, you may learn how to do research.
+Or, to create and run campaigns, and score the results.

 Types of Online Public Relations Degrees